 "Shame is the intensely painful feeling or experience of believing that we are flawed and therefore unworthy of love and belonging" Brene Brown

-I speak to many clients that have suffered sexual abuse.
-What they all seem to be doing is carrying the heavy burden of shame.
+Many of my clients that have suffered sexual abuse also seem to be carrying a heavy burden of shame.
 Along with shame, guilt comes hand in hand.
-They feel as if they somehow where responsible for the assault.
+They feel as if they somehow were responsible for the assault.

 "I must have done something to encourage it"

 "I should have fought"

 What they were actually doing was trying their best to survive and get through a traumatic time.

 They may have been manipulated and brainwashed and silenced by fear for themselves or silenced to protect someone else.
 Silenced by shame and guilt that should belong to their abuser and not the survivor.